rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    For example, identities are useful if the registry entries are organized hierarchically, possibly including multiple inheritances.
-   It is RECOMMENDED that the reasoning for the design choice is documented in the companion specification that registers an IANA- maintained module.
+   It is RECOMMENDED that the reasoning for the design choice is documented in the companion specification that registers an IANA-maintained module.
 For example, {{?RFC9244}} defines an IANA-maintained module that uses enumerations for the following reason:

      "The DOTS telemetry module (Section 10.1) uses "enumerations" rather